Hatch Chile Peppers are a key ingredient in a lot of New Mexican food

 Address: 4803 Rio Grande Blvd NW, Los Ranchos de Albuquerque.
 The restaurant on-site serves breakfast and dinner only.

-Watch The Sunset @ Apothecary Lounge
+Watch The Sunset At The Apothecary Lounge

 What to do in Albuquerque at the end of a fun-filled day of sightseeing?
 The ultimate way to end your weekend is to have a cocktail while enjoying the sunset from a rooftop bar.